afewell-hh/hedgehog-content-center/docs/toi/architecture.md

 # Project Architecture

 ## Project Overview
-The Hedgehog Content Center is a web application designed to manage and transform RFP Q&A content into FAQ entries.
-It provides a workflow for browsing RFP Q&A records, generating FAQ entries with AI assistance, and managing the resulting FAQ content.
+The Hedgehog Content Center is a web application designed to manage and transform RFP Q&A content into FAQ entries, and maintain a comprehensive Knowledge Base.
+It provides workflows for browsing RFP Q&A records, generating FAQ entries with AI assistance, and managing Knowledge Base content with advanced features like LLM-assisted content creation and citation management.

 ## Key Concepts
 1. RFP Q&A Management